ChampionX (NASDAQ:CHX) Trading Up 5.2%

-Several analysts recently issued reports on CHX shares.
-Credit Suisse Group upped their price objective on shares of ChampionX from $13.00 to $15.00 and gave the company an “outperform” rating in a research note on Friday, October 30th.
-Barclays reaffirmed an “overweight” rating on shares of ChampionX in a research note on Monday, January 11th.
+Several analysts recently commented on CHX shares.
+Piper Sandler reduced their price objective on shares of ChampionX from $12.60 to $11.60 and set a “neutral” rating for the company in a research note on Wednesday, October 7th.
 The Goldman Sachs Group started coverage on shares of ChampionX in a research note on Monday, December 21st.
-They set a “buy” rating and a $21.00 price objective for the company.
-Piper Sandler dropped their price objective on shares of ChampionX from $12.60 to $11.60 and set a “neutral” rating for the company in a research note on Wednesday, October 7th.
-Finally, Zacks Investment Research cut shares of ChampionX from a “buy” rating to a “hold” rating in a research note on Monday, January 4th.
-Two equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-ChampionX presently has a consensus rating of “Buy” and a consensus price target of $15.47.
+They issued a “buy” rating and a $21.00 price objective for the company.
+Credit Suisse Group raised their price objective on shares of ChampionX from $13.00 to $15.00 and gave the company an “outperform” rating in a research note on Friday, October 30th.
+Cowen raised their price objective on shares of ChampionX from $13.00 to $18.00 and gave the company an “outperform” rating in a research note on Friday, October 30th.
+Finally, Zacks Investment Research cut shares of ChampionX from a “buy” rating to a “hold” rating in a research report on Monday, January 4th.
+Two investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and an average price target of $15.47.

 ChampionX Corporation provides chemistry solutions, and engineered equipment and technologies that help companies to drill for and produce oil and gas worldwide.
 It offers chemistry solutions to enhance production from flowing oil and gas wells, as well as for drilling and completion activities.
 The company also provides production and automation technologies, including artificial lift equipment and solutions, such as rod pumping systems, electric submersible pump systems, progressive cavity pumps, and drive systems and plunger lifts; and automation and digital products consisting of equipment and software for industrial internet of things solutions for downhole monitoring, wellsite productivity enhancement, and asset integrity management.